raspberrypilearning/codebreaker/en/step_5.md

 --- /task ---

-Underneath your first `if` statement asking the user to select `c`, you need to add en `elif` statement so the user can choose the option to analyse and print the letter frequency by pressing `f`.
+Underneath your first `if` statement asking the user to select `c`, you need to add an `elif` statement so the user can choose the option to analyse and print the letter frequency by pressing `f`.

 --- task ---